oracle/node-oracledb/doc/api.md

 Number rowsAffected
 ```

-For [DML][14] statements (including SELECT FOR UPDATE) this contains
-the number of rows affected, for example the number of rows
+For [DML][14] statements this contains the number of rows affected, for example
-inserted.
-For non-DML statements such as queries and PL/SQL statements,
+the number of rows inserted.
+For non-DML statements such as queries and PL/SQL
-`rowsAffected` is undefined.
+statements, `rowsAffected` is undefined.

 Due to Node.js type limitations, the largest value shown will be
 2<sup>32</sup> - 1, even if more rows were affected.
 Larger values will wrap.